 At that point, China represented the biggest market for tourmaline.
-The Chinese Empress Dowager Cixi was particularly fond of pink tourmaline, and she purchased large quantities of it from deposits in San Diego County.
+The Chinese Empress Dowager Cixi was particularly fond of pink tourmaline.
+She purchased large quantities of it from deposits in San Diego County.

-The Chinese market was so critical to tourmaline, in fact, that when the Chinese government collapsed in 1912, it took tourmaline trade down with it.
+In fact, the Chinese market was so critical to tourmaline, that when the Chinese government collapsed in 1912, it took tourmaline trade down with it.

 Brazilian tourmaline discoveries in the 1980s and 90s reignited interest in this gemstone, because material mined in Paraíba displayed such striking neon greens, radiant blues, and vivid violets.
 This region has produced the world’s finest, most valuable specimens of tourmaline—including the world’s largest, weighing 191.87 carats.

 While plenty of tourmaline is mined around the world, it’s rare to find fine gem-quality tourmaline in bright colors.
 This range of material means that the price of tourmaline can vary almost as much as the color.